Human Spaceflight

 Life aboard a spacecraft, especially the International Space Station (ISS), is a constant whirlwind of activity.

-• Scientific Research: This is a primary mission!
-Astronauts conduct hundreds of unique experiments in microgravity that cannot be done on Earth.
-These range from studying crystal growth and fluid dynamics to observing how the human body adapts (or struggles) in space, and growing plants.
+• Scientific Research: Conducting hundreds of unique experiments in microgravity that cannot be done on Earth, from crystal growth to studying how the human body adapts in space.

-• Maintenance & Repairs: Spacecraft are complex machines that require constant upkeep.
-Astronauts are responsible for maintaining the station’s systems, from life support to power, and performing crucial repairs, sometimes requiring challenging spacewalks.
+• Maintenance & Repairs: Maintaining the station’s systems, from life support to power, sometimes requiring challenging spacewalks.

-• Earth Observation: They regularly photograph and study Earth’s atmosphere, landmasses, and oceans, providing invaluable data on climate change, deforestation, and natural disasters.
+• Earth Observation: Photographing and studying Earth’s atmosphere, landmasses, and oceans, providing data on climate change, deforestation, and natural disasters.

-• Spacewalks (Extravehicular Activities – EVAs): Perhaps the most iconic astronaut activity, spacewalks involve venturing outside the spacecraft to perform repairs, install new equipment, or conduct experiments.
-These are meticulously planned, dangerous, and physically demanding operations.
+• Spacewalks (EVAs): Venturing outside the spacecraft to perform repairs, install equipment, or conduct experiments — meticulously planned, dangerous, and physically demanding.

 How Do Astronauts Live in Space?